-Indirect export
+Indirect exports

-However, exports are influenced as well.
 The exporters are able to carry out customs clearance not in the actual Member State of exports, but in the Member State of exit, i.e. the Member State from which the goods are exported from the statistical territory of the EU.